NatLabRockies/LabProcessTracker/README.md

 # Lab Process Tracker

 A simple command-line tool for tracking lab processes and sample scans using QR code input.
-The scan log is saved to a a .csv file in the `outputs` folder.
+The scan log is saved to a .csv file in the `outputs` folder.

 ## Features